Education & Experience

 - Successfully defended a client in an Ohio Court of Appeals case against claims of retaliatory discharge following former employee’s complaint to OSHA regarding alleged unsafe working conditions, as well as the filing of a workers’ compensation claim.
 See Carpenter v.
 Bishop Wells Services Corp.

-- Named by The Best Lawyers in America© Akron "Lawyer of the Year" for Workers' Compensation Law - Management (2019)
+- Named by The Best Lawyers in America© Akron "Lawyer of the Year" for Workers' Compensation Law - Employers (2019, 2021)

 - Selected as an Ohio Super Lawyer in Workers’ Compensation (2008-2019)

 - Elected Fellow of the College of Workers' Compensation Lawyers (2013)

 - Workers’ Compensation Committee, Chair (2013-2015)